MWDCCo select works, 1977 thru 2006, only

-The TIMELINE and ARCHIVES present a comprehensive 40-year history of Maida Withers Dance Construction Company that highlights videos and photographs of thought provoking stage works, improvisation performances, site projects, and films, along with events that reveal the Company’s extended reach and interest in experimentation and international engagement.
+The TIMELINE and ARCHIVES present a comprehensive 60-year history of Maida Withers and the Dance Construction Company that highlights films, videos, and photographs of thought provoking stage works, improvisation performances, site projects, along with media platform / events that reveal the Company’s extended reach and interest in experimentation, innovation, and international engagement.
+National and internationally recognized collaborators – dancers, composers/musicians, poets/writers, 3-D computer animators, visual artists, filmmakers, scientists, and technologists – are featured on the individual web pages for each work.

 The concert bore her unmistakable stamp, a kind of aesthetic aroma compounded of equal parts wit, iconoclasm, and inventive curiosity.
 What binds together Withers’ choreography is not stories, romance, sex, or sociology, but the sheer exhilaration and imaginative fallout of movement, movement interpreted in the widest and most liberated sense.